-President Farley recommends the B supply the Vortex Edge Plus Forkli soard of Regents approve the award of a \$67,045 contract to Aidex ft Simulators.
-Date Jerry B. Farley, President to
+President Farley recommends the Board of Regents approve the award of a \$67,045 contract to Aidex to supply the Vortex Edge Plus Forklift Simulators.

 Agenda Item No. V. B. 4. g.
 Washburn University Board of Regents

 SUBJECT: Facilities Services New Building - Architectural Services